wsydney76/craft-properties-field/README.md

   only be used for the whole field, not for sub-fields.
 * No out-of-the-box validation for sub-fields, validation errors cannot be attached to a sub-field.
 * No fancy UI for extended sub-field settings.
-* Does not support conditional logic.
+* Does not support conditional logic for sub-fields.
 * Eager loading of elements is not supported.
+* Does not support standard Craft queries for custom fields.
+* Does not support element-index columns.